-Approximately 78.2% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2022.
-Approximately 26% of certified personnel in the School District have 21 years or more of experience with 44% of these having obtained a certification level of T6 or greater.
+Approximately 75.1% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2024.
+Approximately 27% of certified personnel in the School District have 21 years or more of experience with 51% of these having obtained a certification level of T6 or greater.
 This combination of experience and advanced degrees results in salaries at the highest possible state pay level.
-With such personnel heavy expenses, it is difficult to offset mandated expense increases such as Teachers Retirement System (TRS) and health insurance premium expenses.
-The cost of the employer portion of TRS pension will increase from 19.81% in fiscal year 2022 to 19.98% for both fiscal year 2023 and fiscal year 2024.
+With such personnel heavy expenses, it is difficult to offset mandated expense increases such as Teacher Retirement System (TRS) and health insurance premium expenses.
+The cost of the employer portion of TRS pension will increase from 20.78% in fiscal year 2025 to 21.91% in fiscal year 2026.
+Certified employer health insurance rates increased to \$1,760 per member per month (PMPM) for fiscal year 2025 and noncertified employer health insurance rates will increase from \$1,195 to \$1,580 PMPM on January 1, 2025.
+Ongoing rate increases can be expected in order to support the ongoing financial stability of the State Health Benefit Plan (SHBP).
 The School District consistently evaluates how funds can be spent wiser and more effectively to ensure that County students receive a quality education from competent personnel.
-Regardless, the School District holds a strong financial position and will strive to continue to maintain a full 190 day instructional staff calendar.
+Regardless, the School District holds a strong financial position and will strive to continue to maintain a full 190-day instructional staff calendar.

-The School District's millage rate for fiscal year 2023 is 16.505 which is a rollback from 16.598 for fiscal year 2022.
-The net digest is expected to be \$1.1 billion for fiscal year 2023, which will produce approximately \$1.1 million per mill.
-As shown in Table 3, property tax and sales tax are responsible for covering 16.5% of the School District's costs for instruction and support services.
+The School District's millage rate for fiscal year 2024 was 16.501, a rollback from 16.505 for fiscal year 2023.
+Beginning in March 2023 a countywide property revaluation project was commenced by the Tift County Board of Commissioners.
+Due to the appeals process the tax digest and levy have not been set for fiscal year 2025.
+As shown in Table 3, property tax and sales tax are responsible for covering 31.9% of the School District's costs for instruction and support services.
 It is anticipated that this pressure to provide local monies to meet mandated educational requirements and increasing operational costs will continue.

 As part of its long-term facilities plan, the School District has identified several major capital outlay needs to accommodate anticipated student population growth, to consolidate its oldest facilities, and to renovate several existing facilities to provide a safe and modern environment for a quality education for its students.
-The School District plans to fund these capital outlay projects with the one percent education special purpose local option sales tax, state capital outlay grants, Elementary and Secondary School Emergency Relief (ESSER) American Rescue Plan funding provided by the federal government due to the economic outcome of the COVID-19 pandemic and the proceeds generated from the issuance of \$63.2 million in general obligation bonds.
-The most significant challenge facing the School District is the relative uncertainty regarding the impact of inflation and changing prices on existing and future supply chains as they relate to construction costs.
+The School District plans to fund these capital outlay projects with the one percent education special purpose local option sales tax, state capital outlay grants, and the proceeds generated from Bond Series 2022.
+The most significant challenge facing the School District is the relative uncertainty regarding the impact of inflation and changing prices on existing and future supply chains as they relate to construction costs and operations.

-Given the evolving nature of the state and national economy, the School District has budgeted conservatively for fiscal year 2023 and will utilize its fund balance reserves to mitigate the impact of any reduction of revenue sources for the fiscal year.
+Given the evolving nature of the state and national economy, the School District has budgeted conservatively for fiscal year 2025 and will utilize its fund balance reserves to mitigate the impact of any reduction of revenue sources for the fiscal year.
 The School District will continually evaluate economic conditions and their potential impact on its financial position in the coming months and years, and, if necessary, will implement further cost cutting measures to secure its financial health and stability.
-By using its Charter System status that allows flexibility and broad waivers from the state's Title 20 requirements, the School District can continue to offer students a variety of instructional programs and extracurricular opportunities while maintaining a cost effective system.
+By using its Charter System status that allows flexibility and broad waivers from the state's Title 20 requirements, the School District can continue to offer students a variety of instructional programs and extracurricular opportunities while maintaining a cost-effective system.